-11. Promissory Note
+9. Promissory Note

-On April 17, 2019, the Company entered into a promissory note agreement with an individual where the Company borrowed \$10,000 at an interest of 12% per annum, unsecured and due on demand.
-During the year ended December 31, 2020, the accrued interest for the year is \$1,200 (2019: \$848).
+- A. On April 17, 2019, the Company entered into a promissory note agreement with an individual where the Company borrowed \$10,000 at an interest of 12% per annum, unsecured and due on demand. - B. During the year ended December 31, 2021, the Company entered into a promissory note where the Company borrowed \$32,370.
+These amounts are unsecured, non-interest bearing and without fixed repayment terms.